 While the concept alone of waking up after a drunken nightmare is riotous, the movie faces the troubling reality that the unknown is much more intriguing than having answers.
 This is true with any genre, not just comedy.
 Where The Hangover is concerned, putting together the pieces also ruins the otherwise prevalent sense of obscurity.
 Why explain that the tiger came from Mike Tyson’s mansion when it’s more interesting to chuckle in awe over its bizarre presence?
 Who needs to know the reasoning behind locking a naked Asian man in their trunk?
 Isn’t it funnier to leave these mysteries as the inexplicable outcomes of their morally irreprehensible escapades?

 The humor relies almost exclusively on shock value, so too much plot description might ruin the barrage of surprise laughs.
-Lacking any resonance like a Judd Apatow production might contain, this movie and all of Phillips’ work provides serviceable comedic diversion that, once seen, should never be revisited.
+Lacking any resonance like a Judd Apatow production might contain, this movie and all of Phillips’ work provide serviceable comedic diversion that, once seen, should never be revisited.
 It’s one sickening-yet-side-splitting vignette after another, exploring just how awfully these men have violated themselves and others in their unruly binge.
 Temporary and fading, it limits itself with its reliance on gross-out humor; once you’ve seen the depravity onscreen, the shock no longer exists, making its rewatchability nil.
-You’ll laugh a lot the first time you see it, but see it only once.
+You’ll laugh a lot the first time you see it but see it only once.
 Catch it in the theater, or rent the inevitable Unrated Edition on DVD, but don’t expect to laugh as much the second time around.